Heat Transfer (+ Go Solar PoC)

 Tools

-Assuming you are referring to PySpice (the Python interface for SPICE circuit simulators), the search for a direct equivalent in heat transfer depends on whether you want to solve thermal problems using electrical analogies or physical simulation.
+Assuming you are referring to PyScipe (the Python interface for SPICE circuit simulators), the search for a direct equivalent in heat transfer depends on whether you want to solve thermal problems using electrical analogies or physical simulation.

 In engineering, heat transfer is often modeled using “Lumped Element” models where: